vibe-io/cdk-extensions/src/s3-buckets/README.md

 - **alb-top-ips**: Gets the 100 most actvie IP addresses by request count.
 - **alb-5xx-errors**: Gets the 100 most recent ELB 5XX responses

-### cloudfront-logs-bucket
+### CloudFrontLogsBucket
-Creates an S3 Bucket suitable for storing Elastic Load Balancer access logs.
+Creates an S3 Bucket suitable for storing CloudFront access logs.
 By default generates a Glue Database and Table, and generates named Athena Queries useful in querying ELB acces log data.